List of Prisoner characters – inmates

-This is a list of all inmates of the fictitious Wentworth Detention Centre in the television series Prisoner, known as Prisoner: Cell Block H in the United States and Britain and Caged Women in Canada.
-Note that episode numbers cited are for first and last appearances; many characters had spells where they were absent for long periods of time and subsequently returned.
-Also, characters' appearances in recaps are not included if they died in the previous episode, unless their corpse is seen at the beginning of the next episode (e.g. Paddy Lawson):
+Prisoner (also known as Prisoner: Cell Block H in the United States and Britain, and Caged Women in Canada) is an Australian television soap opera, which was broadcast on Network Ten from 1979 until 1987.
+The following is a list of inmates of the fictional Wentworth Detention Centre.
+Episode numbers cited are first and last appearances; many characters were absent for long periods of time before returning.
+Character appearances in recaps are not included if they died in the previous episode, unless their body is seen at the beginning of the next episode (for example, Paddy Lawson).